051 8439995, 042 35911332

 The Subclass 491 visa encourages migration to regional areas, as these regions often face skill shortages and require a boost to their workforce.
 It provides an opportunity for skilled workers to explore new employment prospects, experience the unique lifestyle of regional Australia, and potentially even settle permanently in the country.

-Application Location and Visa Status for Subclass 491 Visa
+Application Location and Status for Skilled Work Regional Subclass 491 Visa

 When applying for the Subclass 491 visa, you have the flexibility to submit your application from either inside or outside Australia.
 However, if you are applying within Australia, it’s essential to note that your application will only be considered valid if you hold a substantive visa at the time of application or one of the specified Bridging visas (Subclass 010, 020, or 030).
 These requirements ensure that your application aligns with the visa status criteria for onshore applicants.